PARK ROYAL RAILBUS

-Just been running-in my latest project for Model Rail - a Dapol Park Royal railbus kit, mounted on a fantastic ready-to-run 'BullAnt' chassis from the Hollywood Foundry.
-The high specification motor and chassis is fully assembled and ready for service, with just the mounting to the model's floor necessary, via a few minor, but specific, modifications.
+I've just been running-in my Dapol Park Royal railbus, mounted on a fantastic ready-to-run 'BullAnt' chassis from the Hollywood Foundry.
+The high-spec motorised chassis comes fully assembled, with just the mounting to the model's floor necessary, via a few minor modifications to the plastic kit components.

-The ancient Dapol kit (originally a 1960s Airfix kit) still creates a good model, being impressively accurate as far as dimensions and outline are concerned.
-However, the age of the moulds and the basic nature of the kit (it's basically an empty shell), means that yo need to put in a good bit of extra detailing work to achieve a realistic recreation of one of these charming little railbuses.
+The ancient Dapol kit (originally a 1960s Airfix product) still creates a good model, being impressively accurate as far as dimensions and outline are concerned.
+However, the age of the moulds and the basic nature of the kit (it's basically an empty shell), means that a good bit of extra detailing work is necessary to achieve a realistic model.
 Especially if it's to sit well alongside one of Heljan's forthcoming ready-to-run AC Cars and Waggon und Maschinenbau vehicles.

 Look out for a full demo on how to fit this power unit, plus a more detailed assessment of performance in Model Rail issue 161, out on 8 September...